-Adelaide's South West is booming with seductive bars to unique beer gardens, Italian eateries and trendy pubs.
+Adelaide's South West is booming with seductive bars, unique beer gardens, Italian eateries and trendy pubs.

 In the past few years, Adelaide’s small bar and café scenes have exploded.
 From Peel Street, the artisan epidemic has spread steadily through the city, taking over nearby Leigh Street, Vardon Lane and Avenue, as well as Ebenezer Place.

 Now, Adelaide’s South West precinct has well and truly caught the fever - with seductive wine bars and unique dumpling/beer gardens, to eccentric Italian eateries and trendy refurbished pubs.

 East of Norman